Latina Fitness Model Eri Anton Wears Nothing But Glitter In Racy New Post

 “Always being inspirational and full of good vibes!!![smiley] [thumbs up emoji] Great work!!!” added a fourth fan.

-Anton recently shared another sweltering snapshot to her Instagram account, in which she rocked a skimpy bikini while hanging out on a beach during Memorial Day weekend, as previously reported by The Inquisitr.
-Her two-piece boasted a leopard print in black against a bright pink background, which contrasted with her tan complexion.
+Anton recently shared another sweltering snapshot to her Instagram account, one in which she rocked a skimpy bikini while hanging out on a beach during Memorial Day weekend, as previously reported by The Inquisitr.
+Her two-piece bikini from Kristen Lonie Swimwear boasted a leopard print in black against a bright pink background, which contrasted with her tanned complexion.
 Her bottoms had a thong back that exposed her toned glutes.
-She opted to pull the side bands high on her hips.
-Her bikini was from Kristen Lonie Swimwear.
+She opted to pull the sidebands high on her hips.